visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The RestoreSession function is important for setting up complex visualizations because you can design a VisIt session file, which is an XML file that describes exactly how plots are set up, using the VisIt GUI and then use that same session file in the CLI to generate movies in batch.
-The RestoreSession function takes 2 arguments.
-The first argument specifies the filename that contains the VisIt session to be restored.
-The second argument determines whether the session file is assumed to be in the user's VisIt directory.
-If the visitDir argument is set to 0 then the filename argument must contain the absolute path to the session file.
+    The RestoreSessionWithDifferentSources function is useful for setting up complex visualizations because you can design a VisIt session file, which is an XML file that describes exactly how plots are set up, using the VisIt GUI and then use that same session file in the CLI as a template for generating the same visualizations from other data files.

 **Example:**